axingjia/Journey_To_Data_Structure/README.md

 * Not going to do deletion.
 There are just too many cases

 MY: The book's red black tree's concept explaination and implementation is weird.
 I am not going to follow the book but it is a good curation.

+## 2-3-4 Trees and External Storage
+* 2-3-4 tree is multiway tree
+* 2-3-4 tree is balancing tree
+* they are less efficient than red-black trees but easier to program
+* it serves as an easy-to-understand introduction to B-trees
+* B0tree is another kind of multiway tree that's particularly useful for organizing data in external storage.
+(External means external to main memory; usually this is a disk drive)

+page 465